 Safe Heart (Nova)

-3,000 free mental therapy sessions were provided for survivors of the Nova music festival massacre.
+3,200 free mental therapy sessions were provided for survivors of the Nova music festival massacre.
 These sessions, led by trauma specialists, are tailored to address the specific challenges of those who endured this unprecedented event, including the effects of trauma and psychedelics.
+In addition, a retreat for 50 survivors and their family members to prepare them for the October 7 anniversary.

 Community Resilience